Willy-Angole/Datasets/README.md

-This is image classification project is using Deep learning to make image classification by use of computer vision technique
+This is image classification project that is using Deep learning to make image classification by use of computer vision technique